sora-xor/sora-bounties/translation-bounties-2021.md

 **We want Sora to speak the languages of the world and unite it.**

-For that, we started our translation program – you can translate, review translations and receive VAL tokens as a reward for your help.
+For that, we started our translation program – you can translate, review translations and receive SORA Validator Token (VAL) tokens as a reward for your help.
 We use [Lokalise](https://lokalise.com/) for translations and it makes it really easy to translate.
 Translation includes Fearless Wallet, Sora project translation and Capital project translation (it is a module for Sora iOS application).